 - Explore Opportunities: After you determine there are potential sales to be made from prospects, you can create opportunities for them.
 As the life cycle of an opportunity is completed, sales reps can indicate a closed-won or closed-lost opportunity stage for it.
 Won opportunities can be converted into projects.
 Check the Core Help for details.

 - Create Quotes and Proposals: The marketing manager can prepare quotes to specify the quantity and price for the products and services offered by the company to the prospects.
 You can also use these quotes to create proposals and email them to the prospects or clients to negotiate the sales.
+Do note that the sales commission is calculated on the quote amount, if the associated opportunity is won.
 Check the Core Help for details on quotes and proposals.

 - Manage CRM: The CRM manager can create a dedicated CRM dashboard for managers and sales reps to help track the sales process.
 You can add various CRM widgets to it.
 Check the Core Help for details.
 Besides that, you can get deeper insight into the business from the CRM reports.
 These reports can be run from the main Reports screen as well as the individual CRM screens.